GRE Vocabulary Books: Recommended Fiction and Non-Fiction

 gre study guide - image by Magoosh

-For those of you who live near a bookstore: To simply walk in and pick up a book that is captivating and charged with GRE Verbal type of language is tantamount to finding the proverbial needle in a haystack.
+For those of you regularly browse the shelves of bookstores, to simply walk in and pick up a book that is captivating and charged with GRE Verbal type of language is tantamount to finding the proverbial needle in a haystack.

-To save you the time of engaging in such a futile search, I will recommend books that I feel are topical, engaging, and filled with enough GRE vocabulary that you will be underlining words as you go along — and, of course, looking them up as well.
-(And while you’re at it, you should also check out the best GRE prep books!)
+To save you the time of engaging in such a futile search, here are some recommended reads that are topical, engaging, and filled with enough GRE vocabulary to keep you frequently underlining unfamiliar words and adding them to your pile of GRE vocab flashcards.

 The Best American Series

 The annual Best American series culls the best writing from hundreds of journals and magazines.
-Not only are you provided with engaging and informative articles and stories, but you also can choose from many genres.
+Not only are you provided with engaging and informative articles and stories, but you also can choose from a variety of subjects.
 That’s right — the Best American series is not one book, but many books, broken down into different genres.

-For nonfiction, I recommend The Best American Science and Nature series.
-For those who are a little more intrepid, and up for the challenging stuff, then The Best American Essays is for you.
-The thoughtful, eloquent prose here will help prime your brain for the more-difficult verbal section of the Revised GRE.
+For nonfiction aficionados, one option is to check out The Best American Science and Nature series.
+And, for those who are a little more intrepid, and up for the truly challenging stuff, The Best American Essays is for you.
+The thoughtful, eloquent prose therein will prime your brain for the more-difficult elements of the GRE’s verbal section.

-You can also find some excellent GRE-like nonfiction reading in Best American Sports Writing (yes, sports writers use GRE vocab as well), a Best American Travel Writing (travel writers love descriptive GRE words) and a Best American Food Writing.
-(Food writers use some very flowery–or should I say floury writing that is GRE-worthy.)
+You can also find some excellent GRE-like nonfiction reading in the following options: Best American Sports Writing (yes, sports writers use GRE vocab as well), Best American Travel Writing (travel writers love descriptive GRE words), and Best American Food Writing.
+Food writers use some very flowery–or should I say floury 😏 writing that is absolutely GRE-worthy.

-If you prefer fiction texts for your GRE practice reading, the Best American line of books still has you covered.
-The Best American Short Stories is a great place to start, since it gives you such a wide variety of fictional stories.
+If you prefer fiction for your GRE practice, the Best American line of books still has you covered.
+The Best American Short Stories is a great place to start; it gives you a wide variety of stories.
 But if you like specific genres of fiction, you may enjoy GRE reading practice with Best American Science Fiction and Fantasy or Best American Mystery Stories.

 Last but certainly not least, there is The Best American Nonrequired Reading.
-This series collects both fiction and nonfiction into one volume.
-If you want to read the widest possible variety of writing, all in one volume, this is a good all-in-one option.
+This series collects both fiction and nonfiction.
+If you want to read the widest possible variety of texts, this is a good all-in-one option.

 So, whatever your predilections, The Best American series has something to tickle your fancy.
 Or, for a potpourri of genres, styles, and voices, you can order the whole bunch.
 Your reading brain will grow exponentially.